Fish Page

 break at some critical moment).

-and ground the front edge from the bottom until it's tapered to almost
+grinder and ground the front edge from the bottom until it's tapered to

-- Fish Basket: a useful device for fillets.
-Particularly good for
+Fish Basket: a useful device for fillets.
+Particularly good

-- Grill Basket: often used for small vegetables, it's also good
+Grill Basket: often used for small vegetables, it's also

-- Skewers for grilling shrimp, shellfish and fish cubes should be
+Skewers for grilling shrimp, shellfish and fish cubes should

 turn it) or wooden skewers that have been soaked 1/2 hour in warm water.

-Wood skewers can still char of the fire is too hot or the cooking too long.
+Wood skewers can still char if the fire is too hot or the cooking too

 properly, and avoids any noxious and unreliable starter chemicals that will